-Director Background Dame Alison Mae Paterson - Chair Dame Alison is an Independent Director of Vector Ltd and is currently also chair of Forestry Industry Safety Council, Te Aupouri Commercial Development Ltd and Te Aupouri Fisheries Management Ltd, and the Special Division of the NZX Market Disciplinary Tribunal.
-With more than 30 years in corporate governance, Dame Alison is an Accredited Distinguished Fellow of the Institute of Directors.
-In the 2014 New Year Honours list, she was named a Dame Companion of the New Zealand Order of Merit (DNZM) for services to business, was the Deloitte 200 Chairperson of the year in 2010 and inducted into the Business Hall of Fame in 2015.
-In 2018, Dame Alison was also recognised for outstanding contribution to Finance and Business at the New Zealand CFO (Chief Finance Officer) Awards.
-Alistair Nicholson Alistair has considerable experience in investment management, in corporate treasury and investment banking.
-Alistair is an Advisory Board member of Next Foundation, a charitable trust focused on impact investment in environmental and educational issues in New Zealand, and in 2018 stepped down as Chair of Audit and Finance for the Board of Teach First New Zealand - a charity focused on improving educational outcomes; an investee recipient of Next Foundation.
+Director Background Gregg Behrens Chair Gregg has more than 35 years' experience in investment management, corporate & private banking, global custody and governance across North America, EMEA and APAC.
+He last served as CEO of the Asia Pacific region for Northern Trust Bank.
+His other current directorships include AQR Funds and Iowa State University Foundation.
+Gregg is a Chartered Member of The Institute of Directors.
+He is also a member of The National Association of Corporate Directors, Independent Directors Council and Investment Company Institute.
+Alistair has considerable experience in investment management, in corporate treasury and investment banking.
+Alistair Nicholson Alistair is an Advisory Board member of Next Foundation, a charitable trust focused on impact investment in environmental and educational issues in New Zealand, and in 2018 stepped down as Chair of Audit and Finance for the Board of Teach First New Zealand - a charity focused on improving educational outcomes; an investee recipient of Next Foundation.
 Alistair is also a board member of the Board of Vulpes Investment Management (a Singapore Investment firm) and Chair of many of their operating companies.
 He is executive chair of Valic NZ Ltd, currently the largest grower of avocados in New Zealand.
-Known as "MOD," Mike is a full-time professional director with a focus on financial services, media and technology.
-Mike O'Donnell MOD is Chair of online booking platform Timely, and a director of Kiwibank, online global music company Serato, software company Raygun, tourism marketing agency Tourism New Zealand, and broadcaster Radio New Zealand.
+Mike O'Donnell Known as "MOD," Mike is a full-time professional director with a focus on financial services, media and technology.
+MOD is Chair of online booking platform Timely, and a director of Kiwibank, online global music company Serato, tourism marketing agency Tourism New Zealand, and broadcaster Radio New Zealand.
 David Havercroft An executive with more than 35 years' experience in the technology and telecommunications sectors, David is the Chair of fibre and mobile infrastructure company Connect8, and a director of Southern Cross Cables Network and Feenix Communications.
 David was previously Chief Operating Officer and Chief Technology Officer of Spark New Zealand and held executive and management positions in IBM Asia Pacific, Cable & Wireless and BT.